siteworxpro/new-hire-test/README.md

 Use this guide to setup your development environment.
 This project uses a vm to host itself in and vagrant to manage the machine.

-You will need to install several supporting application before you can start your environment.
+You will need to install several supporting applications before you can start your environment.

 You will need